lemtzas/TCSS372Wi2013-Project/README.txt

 Other than that, I had some difficulty grappling with the ANSI Escape Codes to make a decent UI.
 I really should have started earlier and used nCurses.

+There were some issues toward the end around PUSH and POP.
+We noticed them through JSR/RET.
+We were unable to fix them before the deadline, but will soon.

 ### Lawrence ###
 Definitely putting this off hurt.